frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Package

-It renders a Frictionless Data Package:
+This feature renders a Frictionless Data Package:

 ```
 '''yaml package